 The fee covers full access to the platform for one center, including all features, updates, and support.
 There are no hidden costs, and beta testers receive three months free before committing.

 You can reach our support team via chat, email, or phone.
-We also offer onboarding assistance, video tutorials, and a help center with step-by-step guides.
+We also offer onboarding assistance, video tutorials, and step-by-step guides.
+You can find the guides on our League Manager Hub.

 Our league manager supports flexible team configurations — from singles to multi-player teams.
 You can define the number of players per team, number of games per match, and whether matches are played head-to-head or in open format.